CacheBrowser/cachebrowser/README.md

 # Merged Into MassBrowser
 CacheBrowser has been merged into our new censorship circumvention tool called <b>MassBrowser</b>.
-Please visit the [MassBrowser project](https://massbrowser.cs.umass.edu).
+Please visit the [MassBrowser project's website](https://massbrowser.cs.umass.edu) and its [git repository](https://github.com/SPIN-UMass/MassBrowser).

 # CacheBrowser